Ira Remsen: Early life

 Portrait of Dr. Ira Remsen, painted by Ira Mallory Remsen in 1926.

 Ira Remsen was born in New York City on February 10, 1846.
 He was the son of James Vanderbelt Remsen (1818–1892) and Rosanna née Secor (1823–1856) who came from family of Dutch settlers.
 His mother had Huguenot ancestors.
 He went to the New York Free Academy where he studied Greek, Latin, maths and sciences.
 He also attended popular lectures by Robert Ogden Doremus at the Cooper Institute.
 He did not complete his bachelor's degree but apprenticed for a while under a homeopathic physician who was on the faculty of New York Homeooathic Medical School.
 He dropped out of this as well and joined the College of Physicians and Surgeons at Columbia University receiving an MD in 1867 with a thesis on fatty degeneration of the liver.
 He then practiced at Irving Place, New York and a year later sought to study chemistry in Germany.
-He went to the University of Munich where he worked under Jacob Volhard (1834–1910) as well as one series of lectures under Justus von Liebig (1803–1873) who was the main attraction for Remsen to move to Germany.
+He went to the Ludwig-Maximilians-Universität München where he worked under Jacob Volhard (1834–1910) as well as one series of lectures under Justus von Liebig (1803–1873) who was the main attraction for Remsen to move to Germany.
 He then went to the University of Göttingen, on the recommendation of Friedrich Wöhler, and studied organic chemistry under Rudolph Fittig (1835–1910).
 His 1870 doctorate was on investigations on piperic acid and its derivatives.
 He worked as an assistant to Fittig from 1870 to 1872 and during this time he met William Ramsay (1852–1916).

 He married Elisabeth Hilleard Mallory on April 3, 1875, in New York City, New York.
 They had two children together.
 Their son, Ira Mallory Remsen (1876–1928), became an artist and playwright living in Carmel-by-the-Sea, California.